 Ten years ago I decided it was time to practice drawing “the human form.”
 I already had one of those wooden models with articulated joints, and a bendable wire one, too.
 I bought several books and got to work.
 The basics went well.

 But everyone told me that to truly be an artist I absolutely HAD TO practice life drawing.
 The reasoning behind that made some sense to me even though I wasn’t entirely convinced.
-One problem got in my way: I rarely see people.
-That’s by choice and it’s non-negotiable.
 So I tried drawing figures I saw on television.
 That didn’t go well, mainly because they’re two-dimensional.
 I might as well just draw pictures of people from pictures of people.

 One day, when I was packing up some old clothes to donate, I decided to delay their journey.
 I stuffed a top and ancient sweatpants with the rest of the old clothes and found a plastic mask and wig, and made a body.
 Then I posed it, added a plastic hand and sunglasses, and the “person” in the photo above appeared.

 I dressed and decorated it several ways and posed it on chairs, etc. It routinely scared the cats.
 Weeks later, when I realized that the legs needed “bones” to look right I assembled a skeleton out of old paper towel rolls.
 But I never re-made the model.

 Because I had so much fun fussing with it, making it look increasingly realistic, taking silly photos of it, that I drew it only once.
 Its original purpose was to help me teach myself how to draw a person.
 But I didn’t want to.

 I took it all apart, put away the hand, the mask, the hats, and the hairpieces.
 The old clothes went on to living people who needed them more than I needed to learn how to draw people.

 If I had a thousand years of life ahead of me I’d never tire of exploring faces.